Don Shave's Ancestral Family Tree

 Marriage2 September 1939Robert H. Pagel and she were married on 2 September 1939.

-Death18 November 1987She died The cause of her death (at the age of 69) on Wednesday, November 18th, 1987 is not known on 18 November 1987 at age 69 at This global place was used as neither death nor birth locations are knownG in A conceptual continent surrounding the Region of OceaniaG+.
+Death18 November 1987She died The cause of her death (at the age of 69) on Wednesday, November 18th, 1987 is not known on 18 November 1987 at age 69 at This global place was used as neither death nor birth locations are knownG in A Conceptual Continent that surrounds the Region of OceaniaG+.
 Her death is not known; as neither death or birth location are known, used the conceptual continent

 NameEvelyn Bartz was also known as Kitsy.